All Episodes

 That was the dream.

-That that was stated objective, and there were a lot of people, even on Bush's side, who thought, wait a minute, this is not the role of the U.S. military.
+And there were a lot of people, even on Bush's side, who thought, wait a minute, this is not the role of the U.S. military.

 That's not what the military is supposed to do.

-The military can do that that's a that's a political achievement that has to take place among the leadership and the people.
+That's a political achievement that has to take place among the leadership and the people.

-But even stating that I'll never forget the first elections in Iraq, all of those people that stood in line for two days to vote.
+But even stating that, I'll never forget the first elections in Iraq, all of those people that stood in line for two days to vote.

 But I don't think corruption was ever rooted out of the place.

-Yeah, and and that's true.
+Yeah, and that's true.

-That's a civil war that's been going on long before there even was an Iraq, that no amount of American influence or history is going to change.
+That's a civil war that's been going on long before there even was an Iraq that no amount of American influence or history is going to change.

-And that disagreed th those people hate each other, even though they're all Islamists.
+Those people hate each other, even though they're all Islamists.

 I don't like using the word hate very much.